 - Includes Dropper

-- Ingredients - Distilled Water and Calcium Chloride
+- Ingredients - Distilled Water and Potassium Bicarbonate

-- Can mineralize up to 25 gallons (95 liters) of water (assuming SCA target hardness of 70 ppm) with calcium hardness
+- Can mineralize up to 25 gallons (95 liters) of water (assuming a target alkalinity of 35 ppm as CaCO3)

 special minerals spring natural chemistry ph balance flavour thirdw